HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-setup-env.md

    export FREESURFER_HOME=/path/to/freesurfer
    source $FREESURFER_HOME/SetUpFreeSurfer.sh
    ```
+??? warning "FreeSurfer on Windows"
+    FreeSurfer is not natively compatible with Windows.
+To use FreeSurfer on a Windows system, you have a few options:

+    1. Use Windows Subsystem for Linux (WSL):
+        - Install WSL 2 on your Windows machine
+        - Install a Linux distribution like Ubuntu through WSL
+        - Install FreeSurfer within the Linux environment

+    2. Use a virtual machine:
+        - Install virtualization software like VirtualBox or VMware
+        - Set up a Linux virtual machine
+        - Install FreeSurfer in the Linux VM

+    3. Use a Docker container:
+        - Install Docker Desktop for Windows
+        - Pull and run a FreeSurfer Docker image

+    4. Remote access:
+        - Use a remote Linux server or cluster with FreeSurfer installed
+        - Connect via SSH or remote desktop

+    The WSL or Docker options are generally recommended as they have less overhead than a full VM.
+Whichever method you choose, ensure you have adequate disk space and RAM allocated for FreeSurfer to run efficiently.

 ### ANTs

 ANTs is used for image registration and normalization.
 As for FreeSurfer, this tool is not strictly necessary, unless you want to generate the Glasser volumetric projection from fsaverage described [here](fmri-andrea-workflow.md#hcp-glasser-parcellation)